Arturo Frondizi: Early years

 Three of the Frondizi brothers, Silvio, Arturo and Risieri, with their sister Liduvina; 1915.

-Arturo Frondizi was born on October 28, 1908, in Paso de los Libres, province of Corrientes, Argentina.
+Arturo Frondizi was born on October 28, 1908, in Paso de los Libres, Corrientes Province, Argentina.
 He was the thirteenth child of Isabella Ércoli de Frondizi and Giulio Frondizi.
 The couple, shortly after marrying, arrived in Argentina in the early 1890s from the Italian city of Gubbio.
 Giulio had learned the art of masonry from his father and made a comfortable living as a construction contractor.

 The couple had a total of fourteen children, eight boys and six girls: Luidina (b.
 1887), Ubaldo (b.
 1888 and died at a young age), and Tersilia (b.
 1889), all born in Italy, and Américo (b.
 1896, future graduate in pharmacy), María (b.
 1897 and died at a young age), Virginia (b.
 1899, future primary school teacher), Ricardo Amadeo (b.
 1900, future famous English teacher), Giulio (b.
 1901, future civil servant), Isabella (b.
 1903), Oreste (b.
 1905, future civil servant), Silvio (b.
 1907, future politician and lawyer, as well as a Trotskyist theorist, who would be assassinated by the Triple A in 1974), Liduvina (b.?), Arturo (b.
 1908) and Risieri (b.
 1910, future philosopher and rector of the University of Buenos Aires).

 The family relocated to Concepción del Uruguay in 1912.
 Arturo and Silvio traveled in 1923 to the province of Buenos Aires, accompanied by their father.
 They attended the Mariano Moreno National School, where Risieri would also study later.
 In 1925, before completing the last year of high school, Arturo tried to enter the Colegio Militar de la Nación, but was deferred.

 Arturo Frondizi (4th from left to right) during his tenure on Club Almagro, where he played in the 4th division.

-Arturo was a poor student until his late teens, more interested in sports such as soccer and boxing than in his studies.
-In the mid-1920s Frondizi played soccer as a defender in the lower ranks of Club Almagro.
-In 1926, he suffered a serious injury to his arm as a result of a bad fall while playing.
+In his youthful days, Arturo demonstrated minimal academic achievement, being more inclined towards sports, especially fútbol and boxing, than academic activities.
+Arturo was part of the youth division of Club Almagro from 1920 until 1926, competing as a central defender in the fourth division.
+This makes him the only Argentine president known to have competed as a registered football player in official AFA competition.
+In 1926, a serious fracture in his arm occurred during a match, forcing him to cease playing the sport for a long period.
+This, combined with his increased involvement in law and politics, marked a turning point that led to his eventual withdrawal from the sport.

-During those last years of high school, he turned his life around, beginning to focus more on his studies, putting aside games and sports.
-In this way, during the fifth year, his grades began to improve.
-Already recognized as a distinguished student, he began to contribute to the student newspaper Estimulen.
+During his later years of secondary education at the Colegio Nacional Mariano Moreno, Frondizi shifted his attention to his studies.
+During his fifth year of secondary school, his academic performance significantly improved, allowing him to earn recognition for his academic excellence.
+He became an accomplished student, participating in the school journal Estimulen.